9-centimeter band

 also allocated to the amateur service on a secondary basis (ITU footnote 5.431).

-In CEPT's "European Common Allocation Table", footnote EU17 allocates 3,400 MHz to 3,410 MHz to European amateurs on a secondary basis.
+In CEPT's "European Common Allocation Table", footnote EU17 allocates 3.40 GHz to 3.41 GHz to European amateurs on a secondary basis.

 In the US, the FCC is recommending removing the amateur service from this band in order to make room for the 5G cellular system.
 There have been many objections to this proposal by Amateur Radio operators, including the ARRL.
+Under a October 2020 decision, it remains available on a secondary basis to those who have acquired the license before October 2020.